-2019
+2020

 KPI Emissions From Flaring

-Emissions from flaring intensity 0.04
+Emissions from flaring intensity 0.03

-% Reduction 53.54%
+% Reduction vs 2010 55.8%

-YOY % Improvement Sales 8.57%

 We are committed to reducing our emissions from flaring by 65 percent compared to 2010 levels.
 We have already undertaken several projects to achieve this goal.
 Substantial flaring reduction from our SAMAC and Ibn Zahr affiliates were able to offset the increased flaring at SAFO and Hadeed At our Ibn Zahr affiliate, an improvement in the Low Temperature Recovery Section (LTRS-2) facility resulted in a 53 percent reduction in our methyltert-butyl-ether (MTBE) flaring, which reduced the greenhouse-gas emissions of the site by 91,000 tons year-over-year.